IDMX225/portfolio-ArielCJWE/src/portfolio/2021-05-15-my-second-work.md

 Upon working, I left his code alone and placed all of my own code at the bottom, using cascade to help change from his property values to yours.

-Take a look at the code pen and examin the code: https://codepen.io/ArielCJWE/pen/oNKBzKY
+Take a look at the code pen and examin the code: [Codepen](https://codepen.io/ArielCJWE/pen/oNKBzKY "Visit this page!")